Francis Amasa Walker: Personal life and death

 Walker married Exene Evelyn Stoughton on August 16, 1865 (born October 11, 1840).
 They had five sons and two daughters together: Stoughton (b.
 June 3, 1866), Lucy (b.
 September 1, 1867), Francis (b.
 1870–1871), Ambrose (b.
 December 28, 1870), Eveline (b.
 1875–1876), Etheredge (b.
 1876–1877), and Stuart (b.
 1878–1879).
 Walker was an avid spectator and supporter of college football and baseball and was a regular Yale enthusiast at the annual Harvard-Yale football game, even during his MIT presidency.

 Death and burial

 Following a trip to a dedication in the "wilderness of Northern New York" in December 1896, Walker returned exhausted and ill.
 He died on January 5, 1897, as a result of apoplexy.
 His funeral service was conducted at Trinity Church, and Walker was buried at Walnut Grove cemetery in North Brookfield, Massachusetts.
-His grave can be found in Section 1 Lot 72.

 Legacy

 Walker Memorial housed a gymnasium, student lounge, and commons room when it opened in 1916.

 Following Walker's death, alumni and students raised funds to construct a monument to him and his fifteen years as president.
 Although the funds were easily raised, plans were delayed for over two decades as MIT made plans to move to a new campus on the western bank of the Charles River in Cambridge.
 The new Beaux-Arts campus opened in 1916 and featured a neo-classical Walker Memorial building, housing a gymnasium, students' club and lounge, and a commons room.

 Beginning in 1947, the American Economic Association recognized the lifetime achievement of an individual economist with the Francis A. Walker Medal.
 The quinquennial award was discontinued in 1982 after the creation of the Nobel Memorial Prize in Economic Sciences effectively made it superfluous.
 The medal was awarded to Wesley Clair Mitchell in 1947, John Maurice Clark in 1952, Frank Knight in 1957, Jacob Viner in 1962, Alvin Hansen in 1967, Theodore Schultz in 1972, and Simon Kuznets in 1977.

 A bust of Walker separated from its pedestal at the MIT Museum.

 Walker's reputation declined in the 21st century due to his espousal of racist views in general and on Native Americans in particular.
 A bronze bust of Walker was removed from its pedestal and relocated to the MIT Museum in 2022, accompanied by a description that describes them as "appalling".